 Pull out the bibs, keep your napkin at the ready, and grab the barbecue sauce, because today we are making one of my favorite slow cooker recipes: Crockpot BBQ Chicken!
+This easy bbq slow cooker recipe is simple, made with just chicken and barbecue sauce.

 5 Star Review